 Today we will explain which are the key metrics that you need to adopt if you really want to become customer-centric.

 We know that customer-centric companies build their success on relationship expertise.
-In this case, managers main goal shouldn’t be just revenue, but it should be a mix of a set of metrics, more in line with customer-centric goals.
+In this case, managers main goal shouldn’t be just revenue, but a mix of a set of metrics, more in line with customer-centric goals.

-We truly believe that both company goals and employee incentives should be connected to these type of metrics, and for this reason, I am listing 3 of them here:
+We truly believe that both company goals and employee incentives should be connected to these type of metrics mainly because of:

 Number one Customer Lifetime Value (CLV)